Code-Institute-Submissions/story-chain/README.md

 Register

 - Before signing up, users see the options Home, Register and Log In in the navigation bar.
-- In the Register form: provide username of less than 2 characters.
+- In the Register form: provide username of more than 2 and less then 15 characters.
 The form tells a user that the username doesn't meet the criteria (validation message).
 A help message has been displayed beneath the form field stating: "Only letters (either case) and numbers.
 No special characters"
-- Provide a password of less than 5 characters.
+- Provide a password of more than 5 and less then 15 characters.
 The form tells a user that the password doesn't meet the criteria (validation message).
 A help message has been displayed beneath the form field stating: "Only letters (either case) and numbers, 6 or more characters".
 - Leave one or more fields empty.
 The form tells a user that the empty field needs to be filled in (validation message).
 - Provide username or password containing forbidden characters.
 Only a-z, A-Z, and 0-9 are allowed.
 The form tells a user that the username or password don't meet the criteria (validation message).
 - Provide a username that already exists and submit the form.
 The user is redirected back to the sign up page.
 A flash message is visible: 'Username already taken.'